OMGPool/guide/docs/contribute.md

 ## Suggestions / Reports

-To report errors/inaccuracies or suggest enhancements, you may create a [Github issue](https://github.com/OMGPool/guide/issues/new), and please follow this set of recommandations :
+To report errors/inaccuracies or suggest enhancements, you may create a [Github issue](https://github.com/OMGPool/guide/issues/new), and please follow this set of recommendations:

 * **Use a clear and descriptive title** for the issue to identify the suggestion/report.
 * **Provide a thorough description of the suggested enhancement** or **justify the inaccuracy of the content** in as many details as possible.